 Note: To prevent billing denials, please check the client's eligibility prior to scheduling services and at the time of the service and make sure proper authorization or referral is obtained from the PCCM provider.
-Please see the Department/HRSA ProviderOne Billing and Resource Guide at: http://hrsa.dshs.wa.gov/download/ProviderOne Billing and Resource Guide.html for instructions on how to verify a client's eligibility.
+Please see the Agency's ProviderOne Billing and Resource Guide at: http://hrsa.dshs.wa.gov/download/ProviderOne\Billing\and\Resource\Guide.html for instructions on how to verify a client's eligibility.